 What Part Of Lamb is Best For Ragu?

-I use lamb shoulder for this recipe but you can use any other part of the lamb as long as they are marbled with some fat.
 You can cut your lamb chunkier to avoid extra hard work but make sure you cook long enough to achieve a "fall-apart" texture for the meat.

-Alternatively, you can use ground lamb or leftover roast lamb as well.
 Just make sure you reduce the cooking time to one hour and only use half the amount of liquid.

 - Garlic - For a less garlicky flavor you can use whole garlic and discard it after browning with oil but I prefer chopping and letting it cook together with the lamb.